 Andromeda Galaxy facts

 A lot of people are wondering is Andromeda the closest galaxy to the Milky Way?
 The closest galaxy to our own in general is the Canis Major Dwarf Galaxy.
 The Andromeda galaxy is our nearest spiral galaxy neighbor.
-Also, the Andromeda galaxy is one of the brightest objects on the night sky, which means that you can photograph it very fast (in minutes, not hours).
+Also, the M31 is one of the brightest objects on the night sky, which means that you can photograph it very fast (in minutes, not hours).

-How to find Andromeda Galaxy (location)
+How to find Andromeda Galaxy (location on sky)

 The Andromeda Galaxy is located in the constellation Andromeda, close to Perseus and Cassiopeia.
+Finding it is quite easy as the M31 is visible by the naked eye (outside of the city).

 If you are not familiar with the night sky, then I recommend you to use software that will help you in locating astronomical objects.
 For iPhone and iPad users, I have my astronomy apps for iPhone compilation.
 If you are not an Apple user, then you can use some multi-platform apps like Stellarium.